 The Mount Batur sunrise trekking is an amazing experience during your time in Bali.
-It offers one of the best viewpoints of Bali and is with a 2 hour hike doable for (almost) everyone.
+It offers one of the best viewpoints of Bali and is one of the best spots to watch the sunrise in Bali.
+The Mount Batur sunrise hike is not too long and difficult and therefore doable for (almost) everyone.
 In this blog post you will find all the information you need to know about the Mount Batur sunrise trekking.
-Is it worth it, how much does the Mount Batur Sunrise trekking costs, how long does it takes to get to the top and what you need to prepare.
+Is it worth it, the price of Mount Batur Sunrise trekking and how to book your Mount Batur hike, how long it takes to get to the summit of Mount Batur and what you need to prepare.

 Where is Mount Batur